urql-graphql/urql/docs/graphcache/offline.md

 # Offline Support

-_Graphcache_ allows you to build an offline-first app with built-in offline and persistence support, by means of adding a `storage` interface.
+_Graphcache_ allows you to build an offline-first app with built-in offline and persistence support, by adding a `storage` interface.
 In combination with its [Schema Awareness](./schema-awareness.md) support and [Optimistic Updates](./cache-updates.md#optimistic-updates) this can be used to build an application that serves cached data entirely from memory when a user's device is offline and still display